The Mentality of Apes: Contents

 In Intelligenzprüfungen an Menschenaffen, Köhler documents his experiments with chimpanzees at the Tenerife station.
 Köhler's methodology involved presenting chimpanzees with a desired target out of reach, requiring creative problem-solving from the apes.
 For example, reaching some fruit by making use of a stick or a box.
 He thoroughly observed and documented the apes' behaviours and the strategies they used to solve these tasks.

-The introduction is highlighting the importance and generalisability of the work due to the similarities of apes and humans.
+The introduction highlights the importance and generalisability of the work suggesting similarities between apes and humans.
 Köhler points out large individual differences between apes and describes their individual characteristics, which he compares to personalities.
+One chimpanzee, Sultan, he noted was particularly adept at problem-solving.

 The following chapters structured by the experimental set-ups, exploring the apes' abilities to find correct ways around obstacles, their tool use in various manners and also building tools and towers of boxes.
 The book highlights the difference between genuine achievements and coincidental problem-solving.
 Köhler observed and analysed that apes could use tools and exhibit insight.
 In contrast to Thorndike's publications, Köhler's research emphasised that apes showed forms of problem-solving beyond trial-and-error learning, highlighting the cognitive similarities between apes and humans.
 He emphasises his observation that a genuine solution, is preceded by a perceptual stage, such as an ape carefully looking around.